-LTE CA test case uses mid frequency but NR single carrier uses Low frequency.
+LTE intra-band contiguous CA test case uses mid frequency but NR single carrier uses Low frequency.
 It is hard to say which frequency should be the worst case.
 Because Mid frequency is more common and been selected by many CA cases.
-We suggest to use Mid frequency for this case.
+We suggest to use Mid frequency for intra-band contiguous CA in this case.

+Low Wgap is defined for Tx intra-band non-contiguous CA test cases in LTE, Low Wgap and Maximum Wgap are both tested in LTE.
+However in NR, testing with max Wgap can represent the worst case and avoid costing double test time.
+So it’s reasonable to test with Maximum Wgap for Relative Power Tolerance measurement for intra-band non-contiguous CA.

-Proposal 4: Select Mid range as test frequencies for Relative Power Tolerance measurement for CA.
+Proposal 4: Select Mid range as test frequencies for Relative Power Tolerance measurement for intra-band contiguous CA. Test frequencies for each CC depend on specific CA configurations with max Wgap for Absolute Power Tolerance measurement for intra-band non-contiguous CA.

 Test Channel Bandwidth